 Any work you do outside of the clinical—like speaking engagements or workshops—should be included in a separate paragraph to reinforce a clear distinction from in-session work.
 At the very end, don’t be afraid to add a call-to-action sentence for your website visitors.
 This will help prompt them to know more about how to work with you, and can let them know how you prefer to communicate.

-I’m passionate about [creating resources] for [individuals struggling with eating disorders], and am interested in participating in [workshops, speaking engagements, webinars, and podcasts].
+I’m passionate about [creating resources] for [young women struggling with eating disorders], and am interested in participating in [workshops, speaking engagements, webinars, and podcasts].

-If you’d like to [schedule a consultation] with me, please send [an appointment request].
-I look forward to hearing from you.”
+If you’re interested in [scheduling a consultation] with me, please send [an appointment request].

-For directories and other network profiles you may have, you can use the bio you’ve written for your website.
-If your website bio includes specifics like client focus, treatment approaches, and high-level goals, it should be sufficient.
-This type of bio should not include any information that’s not directly related to your clinical, client-focused work.
+Many times, the bio you’ve written for your website can be used for any online directory profiles you may have.
+As long as your website bio includes specifics like client focus, treatment approaches, and high-level goals, you should be most of the way there.
+However, your directory profile should not include any information that’s not directly related to your clinical—or client-focused—work.